-It has been rumoured that when the international train terminal is eventually built at Kings Cross, that York Road may well be re-opened to provide access to the terminal which would be situated north of the existing King's Cross.
-In the unlikely event of this happening, it will almost certainly be unrecognisable as it will be extensively redesigned and have escalator access to replace its existing lift shafts.
+For a while, it was rumoured that when the international train terminal was eventually built at Kings Cross, that York Road may well have ben re-opened to provide access to the terminal which would be situated north of the existing King's Cross.
+It didn't happen and the façade still stands despite other major changes to the London landscape!

 Surface Level stations closed on the Piccadilly Line: